nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: List contacts**
+**Use case: List patient contacts**

 **MSS**

-1. User requests to list contacts.
+1. User requests to list patient contacts.
 2. User inputs the list command.
-3. MediContact shows a list of contacts.
+3. MediContact shows a list of patient contacts.

    Use case ends.

-**Use case: List starred contacts**
+**Use case: List starred patient contacts**

 **MSS**

-1. User requests to list starred contacts.
+1. User requests to list starred patient contacts.
 2. User inputs the list star command.
-3. MediContact shows a list of starred contacts.
+3. MediContact shows a list of starred patient contacts.

    Use case ends.

-**Use case: Star a patient**
+**Use case: Star a patient's contact**

 **MSS**

-1. User requests to list patients.
+1. User requests to list patient contacts.
-2. MediContact shows a list of patients.
+2. MediContact shows a list of patient contacts.
-3. User requests to add a patient into starred list.
+3. User requests to add a patient's contact into starred list.
 4. User inputs the star command with index or full name of the patient.
-5. MediContact adds the patient into starred list.
+5. MediContact adds the patient's contact into starred list.

    Use case ends.

 **Extensions**

 - 2a.
-The list is empty.
+The patient contact list is empty.

   Use case ends.